munin-monitoring/contrib/README.md

 On the other side, pull requests can regroup many commits at once.
 Just try to explain in the pull comment the ''why'' we should merge it (if it's not obvious).

+### Licenses

+All the code here is licensed with the same terms as munin itself (GPLv2), unless specified otherwise inside a file.
+In all cases the code shall have an OSI-compatible license.
+Asking for a pull implies that you agree with that fact.

+This change was made on Jun 1st 2012.
+If you wrote some code earlier and you do not agree to the new licensing default, you can  :
+- submit a licensing change pull
+- submit a removal pull